pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/Views.md

 purposes seems like a regular SQLite table, but it's not actually persisted in the database.

-With that type defined we can use the ``StructuredQueriesCore/Table/createTemporaryView(ifNotExists:as:)`` to create a SQL query that creates a temporary view.
-You provide a select statement that selects all the data needed for the
+With that type defined we can use the ``StructuredQueriesCore/Table/createTemporaryView(ifNotExists:as:)`` function to create a SQL query that creates a temporary view.
+You provide a select statement that selects all the data needed for the view:
-view:

 ```swift
 ReminderWithList.createTemporaryView(